 As the name explains, in this exam students are allowed to carry their notes, books, study material into the examination hall with them.
 But that doesn't make attempting this paper easier.
-Students are supposed to analyze the described situation in the question, understand the issues, note down the facts, refer the books to have an exact understanding of the law and then answer the question in the sense of advising the best possible solution for the given problem.
+Students are supposed to analyze the described situation in the question, understand the issues, note down the facts, refer to the books to have an exact understanding of the law, and then answer the question in the sense of advising the best possible solution for the given problem.

 It takes a toll on the students' intellect as they have to give a practical answer with a real-time solution.
 Copy pasting the answer from the study material or books is not allowed in an open book examination.
-And to give a logical answer to any asked problem, you need to have proper understanding of the fundamentals of the subject and thorough knowledge.
+And to give a logical answer to any asked problem, you need to have a proper understanding of the fundamentals of the subject and thorough knowledge.
 Practice enough with icai mock test papers or ca final web test series.

 International Taxation :